 Unit-Based Ethics Rounds Exemplar

 Setting and Participants.
 The setting was a 28-bed surgical-trauma unit in a large academic center in an urban environment.
 This unit serves patients who have been diagnosed with a serious illness or have experienced trauma.
 The unit has just under 100 nurses who work full-time or part-time.
-The unit is a dedicated education unit (DE) and also includes several junior and senior nursing students.
+The unit is a dedicated education unit (DEU) and also includes several junior and senior nursing students.
 DEUs partner with university nursing programs and have been shown to improve undergraduate nursing education and practice quality (Dimino et al., 2020; Mulready-Shick & Flanagan, 2014).
 Nurses, nursing students, nursing assistants, other healthcare providers, and ancillary staff were included in the unit-based rounds.

 Planning and Implementation.
 One author (JDM), a member of the site Ethics in Clinical Practice Committee, researched, planned, and implemented the ethics rounds.
 The process (Figure 1) began with literature searches to investigate unit-based rounds.
 This was followed by in-person meetings, phone calls, and emails with institutional leadership and other ethics committee members conducting ethics rounds on their respective units to gather information about best and existing practices.
 Preparation for implementation included observing other unit-based rounds and soliciting possible topics from the nurse director and clinical nurse specialist of the primary unit.
-Implementing ethics rounds was exempt from review by the institutional review Board because this was not a research study, but a unit-based quality improvement project.
+Implementing ethics rounds was exempt from review by the institutional review board because this was not a research study, but a unit-based quality improvement project.

 Figure 1.
 Unit-Based Implementation Timeline